 We expect you to raise questions when you have doubts about whether an action or situation may be improper.
-We also expect you to report any activity which you believe may violate any applicable laws, regulations, policies or the Code.
+We also expect you to report any activity that you believe may violate any applicable laws, regulations, policies or the Code.
 We do not tolerate any retaliation for bringing forward a good faith concern.
 "Good faith" does not mean being correct about the potential violation.
-It means reasonable belief that the information you provided is truthful.
+It means reasonable belief that the information you provided is truthful and you have the right to be protected as a "whistleblower" under applicable law.
 Retaliation includes but is not limited to: